chaoss/community/README.md

 A contributor to this repository can be made a maintainer by existing maintainers.
 We currently do not have guidelines of when to add a new maintainer and the decision is in the discretion of existing maintainers.

-## How to contribute

-We follow the GitHub pull-request workflow.
-More details on how to contibute is in the [CONTRIBUTING.md](./CONTRIBUTING.md).